robguilarr/adaptive_contextual_bandits_dnn/docs/posts/neural-contextual-bandits-production.md

 ### 3.3 Sample Weighting for Class Imbalance

-To address severe class imbalance (positive reward rate ~16% in our dataset), we apply dynamic sample weighting:
+To address severe class imbalance (positive reward rate ~16% in our dataset), we apply dynamic sample weighting (code in Section 2.3):

 $$w_i = \begin{cases}
 1.0 & \text{if } r_i = 0 \\